neverRare/butter/README.md

 Here are the prioritized features in no particular order:

 - Structural typing
-- Explicit or inferred mutability
+- Mix of explicit and inferred mutability
 - An extension of Hindley-Milner type system, this includes row-polymorphism
 - Refinement types
-- Ownership systems with partial automatic reference counting
+- Mix of ownership systems and automatic reference counting &mdash; some data are owned, some are shared
-- Reference types with strict no mutable aliasing rule
+- Reference types with no mutable aliasing rule
 - Lifetime analysis
 - Low-level representation heuristics &mdash; as an example, the compiler will try to infer if such array can be just a stack array or if it needs to be allocated on heap.
 Refinement type is used to check if such array exceeds certain capacity